Cocaine (PaaS): Architecture

 The cloud is made up of one or more independent machines that have the Cocaine server (Cocained) installed.
 Users know nothing about the location of the services they are accessing—only the address of the load balancer and the app name are available to them.
 User requests are sent to the load balancer, which passes them to the cloud.
 In the cloud, the optimal machine is selected for each request, and then the request is executed.
 The infrastructure details and the app's environment settings are hidden from the developer, as well.
 The developer only needs to send the code to the cloud and write a special manifest for executing the code.
 It is not necessary to set up anything else, such as databases, key-value stores, or HTTP clients.
 There are services that do this, which from the programmer's point of view are native modules for the programming language the code is written in.
 For example, the Storage service lets users access Elliptics storage, and the Uatraits service uses data about a client's user agent and its HTTP headers to determine the characteristics of the device that sent the request.

 Applying the technology

 In the cloud, apps can be written in various programming languages (C, C++, Go, JavaScript, Python, Ruby, and others) and frameworks (Node.js).
 Cocaine bound to a web server provides an automatically scalable deployment environment for web apps.

-The cloud processes large quantities of information, thanks to the streamed data exchange interface.

-Cocaine implements fault-tolerant and high-performance bus transmission of messages and events.
-Using the load balancer, user can create systems that are responsive to user actions.

-Apps in the cloud are run independently of each other.
-This allows multiple versions support of the same app and "soft migration" set up for moving users to updated versions of products.

-Apps can be tested in the cloud by in an isolated environment run.
-This way, program errors will not affect the physical system or other apps.
+The cloud manages large data volumes through a streamlined interface.
+Cocaine ensures reliable, high-performance message transmission with fault tolerance.
+Its load balancer enables responsive user-centric systems.
+Cloud apps run independently, supporting multiple versions and smooth user transitions to updated versions.
+Additionally, apps are tested in isolated cloud environments, preventing errors from affecting the physical system or other applications.